life-itself/community/content/blog/building-a-business-partnership-as-a-thriving-ecosystem.md

 ---
 [**Register for the call on Thursday 7 December at 1930CET**](https://us02web.zoom.us/meeting/register/tZcpcu-oqTkiGNIO3Xs7xcUQqMQ48hqhHQ9M)

 In this community call you’ll learn an embodied perspective from Elizabeth and Myka, founders of [Women in Community](https://womenincommunity.com/) about why their partnership has been seamless.
-No drama, no legal battles, no daily friction, easy Decision making and greater trust over time, not less.
+No drama, no legal battles, no daily friction, easy decision making and greater trust over time, not less.

 Having learned how to create their company and partnership like a thriving community and ecosystem, in this call Elizabeth and Myka will: